-(1) This section includes transactions between Romania and non-Communist countries, excluding those which are known to trade only on a bilateral basis.
-Transactions among Communist countries are excluded even though there may have been settlements of minor significance in convertible currencies.
-On the other hand these figures may include transactions in soft currencies through bilateral arrangements for which there is no information.
+(1) This section includes transactions between Rumania and non-Communist countries, excluding those which are known to trade only on a bilateral basis.
+Transactions among Communist countries are excluded, even though there may have been settlements of minor significance in convertible currencies.
+On the other hand, these figures may include transactions in soft currencies through bilateral arrangements, for which there is no information.

-- 82. Romanian foodstuffs, timber and timber products and petroleum products have found growing acceptance in Western markets allowing convertible currency earnings from exports to rise from \$131 million in 1961 to \$374 million in 1967.
-This growth rate of convertible currency earning exports is unmatched by any other East European country. - 83.
-While Romanian exports to developed non-Communist countries provide increasing absolute amounts of hard currency, they are financing a progressively smaller proportion of convertible currency purchases.
-Romanian imports (principally technically-advanced machinery and equipment) have increased fourfold during the 1961-1967 period.
-Thus Romania's annual trade deficits with convertible currency countries have risen from \$10 million in 1961 to the largest such deficit ever experienced by a Communist country outside the Soviet Union a record \$182 million in 1967. - 84.
-The most important item covering the deficit in convertible currency is the extension of medium-term credits to Romania by the West.
-As of June 1968, credits of over five years, which had never been granted before 1964, stood at \$373.5 million out of a total \$731 million granted by NATO countries to Romania.
-Romania ranks second only to the USSR in the absolute amount of credits outstanding to NATO countries.
-Romania leads all the Communist countries when credits are expressed as a per cent of GNP, and places a close second to Bulgaria if a per capita base is used.
-The chief donor countries are found in NATO Europe, namely, the Federal Republic of Germany, France, the United Kingdom and Italy.
-Each has underwritten large export credits to help finance the purchase of capital equipment from their own country. - 85.
-There are difficulties in using the NATO private and public-guaranteed credits outstanding variable as a measure of Romania's indebtedness.
-Romania's actual debt burden to non-Communist countries is that proportion of credits which has been drawn plus accumulated interest, less any repayments made.
+donor countries are found in NATO Europe, namely, the Federal Republic of Germany, France, the United Kingdom and Italy.
+Each has underwritten large export credits to help finance the purchase of capital equipment from their own country.
+Western commercial banks have also granted short-term credits (90 days) to Rumania; the latter has asked for longer credits (up to three years).

+- 86. There are difficulties in using the NATO private and public-guaranteed credits outstanding variable as a measure of Rumania's indebtedness.
+Rumania's actual debt burden to non-Communist countries is that proportion of credits which has been drawn plus accumulated interest, less any repayments made.
 There will be a substantial difference in the amounts corresponding to these two concepts since credits recorded as granted in one year will probably cover goods to be delivered over an extended period of years.
-The debt service ratio calculated as reimbursements made by Romania to NATO countries during 1967 as a per cent of the value of f.o.b. exports to convertible currency countries is .18.
-This is somewhat higher than the accepted level for underdeveloped countries.
-The actual debt service ratio can be assumed to be significantly higher if data on total repayments were available.

-86. A potential source of foreign currency unique to Romania among the East European countries is its gold deposits.
-Romania does mine gold but there is no evidence to suggest important new discoveries.
+The debt service ratio calculated as reimbursements made by Rumania to NATO countries during 1967 as a percent of the value of f.o.b. exports to convertible currency countries is .18.
+This is somewhat higher than the accepted level for under-developed countries.
+The actual debt service ratio can be assumed to be significantly higher if data on total repayments were available. - Rumania among the East European countries is its gold deposits.
+Rumania does mine gold but there is no evidence to suggest important new discoveries.
 Hence, current production must of necessity be derived from the intensified exploitation of the existing already well-worked mines.
 Competing demands on the limited quantity of gold available include: (1) financing that part of the hard currency trade deficit not covered by credits; (2) repayments of principal and interest on credits drawn; (3) building up of reserve balances; and (4) use for domestic industrial purposes.
-There is no information to suggest how Romania allocates her scarce supply among these alternative uses.
+There is no information to suggest how Rumania allocates her scarce supply among these alternative uses.